-The Rules of the Auditor General (Section 10.554(1)(i)5.a) requires that the auditor state whether or not the governmental entity has met one or more of the conditions described in Section 218.503(1), Florida Statutes and identify the specific condition or conditions met.
-During the course of our audit of the Town's financial statements for the fiscal year ended September 30, 2014, we found that the Town did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
-The Honorable Mayor and Town Commission Town of Redington Shores, Florida
+Sections 10.554(1)(i)5.a. and 10.556(7) Rules of the Auditor General, require that we apply appropriate procedures and report the results of our determination as to whether or not the Town of Redington Shores, Florida has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+In connection with our audit, we determined that the District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.